Wednesday, December 27, 2017

 Tuesday, September 12, 2017

 Are You For Real?
-A Tip For Avoiding Con Artists Posing As Psychologists
+A Tip For Avoiding Con Artists Posing As Psychologists, Therapists and other Mental Health Professionals

-Most of the information we see online about psychologists comes from the EU, North America, Australia and New Zealand.
-That's a problem if you don't live there because it gives a very false impression of the field.
+Most of the information we see online about therapists comes from the EU, North America, Australia, and New Zealand.
+That's a problem because it gives a very false impression of the field.

-Psychologists deal with vulnerable people but in most of the world, the profession is totally unregulated.
+Mental health professionals deal with vulnerable people, but in most of the world, the profession is totally unregulated.

 Shocking, right?
-If you're in Malaysia, Cambodia, Indonesia and goodness knows how many other countries, you can simply announce, "I'm a psychologist!" and nobody will do a blessed thing to stop you messing about with people who are suicidal, struggling with learning issues and other serious problems.
+If you're in Malaysia, Cambodia, Indonesia, or many other countries, you can simply announce, "I'm a psychologist!" and nobody will do a blessed thing to stop you messing about with people who are suicidal, struggling with learning issues, and other serious problems.

 There are con artists with no training whatsoever, not even a basic diploma in psychology, running companies that advertise in newspapers, setting up their own endorsement agencies, and even their own training centres.
 They 'diagnose' you and often charge the earth, too.

 There is plenty of discussion about it in the field, but in my opinion, this will be an ongoing issue for some years to come.
-Even if you fix the problem with a quick bit of legislation, enforcement is difficult - especially as these people will simply rebrand themselves as "lifestyle gurus" or whatever other title sounds cool.
+Even if you fix the problem with a quick bit of legislation, enforcement is difficult - especially as these people will simply rebrand themselves as "clinical therapists" or whatever other title sounds cool to continue their unregulated practice.

 Depressing, right?
 The cons looked so damn good that if I didn't know better, I'd consult them!

 When you see a therapist you think you want to work with, ask where they went to college and what their qualifications are.
 As a first step, make sure that the school exists and that they have the programme your contact says they have completed.
-(You can call the school but in my experience, they rarely know who's in class this week, never mind who's graduated.)
+(You can call the school but in my experience, they rarely know who's in class this week, never mind who's graduated in the years before.)

 Then, do a little spying on their social media.
 One thing that stood out from my looking around is that professionals have connections to universities.
 They don't necessarily work in them but they'll have friends there.